Encinitas Fencing Academy

 About

 Encinitas Fencing Academy offers fencing that includes warmup, group instruction, bouting practice, and private lessons.
-Classes follow a set daily structure that starts with warmup, moves into group instruction, and then finishes with bouting practice.
+Classes follow a set daily structure that moves from warmup to group instruction and then to bouting practice.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.